 Monster is an online employment solution that allows you to search for opportunities from all over the world.
-With a Monster account and an online resume, you can apply for a job in just one click.
+With a Monster account and an online resume, you can apply for a job with just one click.

 Similar to other online job sites, can also filter vacancies by job skills, company, function, or industry.
 You can also search for opportunities based on location and experience level.

-In addition, Monster offer resume services if you want to optimize your job application with fees ranging from PHP 599 to PHP 2,499.
+In addition, Monster offers resume services if you want to optimize your job application with fees ranging from PHP 599 to PHP 2,499.
 The job posting site also has tips on job interviews, resume writing, salary negotiation, and job search strategies.

 Want to give freelancing a go?
 As the name suggests, Freelancer offers freelancing opportunities from employers across the globe and in various sectors—from virtual assistance, web design, video editing, accounting, and writing.